cloud-bulldozer/performance-dashboards/dittybopper/README.md

 ## Syncer Image and Deploying Forked Changes

-The image is built with the context at the root of the repository, and the image in the dittybopper/syncer directory.

 For disconnected support, the syncer image stores all dashboards on it.
 For deploying dittybopper with changed dashboards, you need to build it yourself from the root of the repository and update the SYNCER_IMAGE environment variable to match your own image repository.